miemiy/Devices-docs/surface/surface-manage-dfci-guide.md

 ## Prerequisites

-- Windows 11 or Windows 10 version 1809 (released November 2018)
+- Windows 11 or Windows 10 version 1809 or later
 - Devices must be registered with Windows Autopilot.
 To learn more, see [Surface Registration Support for Windows Autopilot](surface-autopilot-registration-support.md)

 > [!NOTE]